splitio/dotnet-client/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/splitsoftware.svg?style=social&label=Follow&maxAge=1529000)](https://twitter.com/intent/follow?screen_name=splitsoftware)

 ## Compatibility
-This SDK is compatible with NET Framework 4.0 and above and NET Core 1.x, 2.x and 3.0.
+This SDK is compatible with:
+    - .NET Framework 4.5 and above
+    - .NET Core 2.x and 3.x
+    - .NET 5 and .NET 6

 ## Getting started
 Below is a simple example that describes the instantiation and most basic usage of our SDK: